thomasabishop/eolas/Electronics/Digital_Circuits/Latches.md

   - N1 is receiving 1 from S and 0 from R by way of N2.
 This is the inversion of OR so TF equals F.
   - Hence N2 (which is the state of Q) is receiving 0 from N1 as its top input and 0 from R as its bottom input.
 In NOR, FF equals T hence Q is 1
 - When _S_ goes to 0, _Q_ remains 1
-  - N2 is receiving 0 from N1 as the top input and 0 from R as the bottom input hence the overall input is FF which means NT is outputting T and Q remains 1
+  - N2 is receiving 0 from N1 as the top input and 0 from R as the bottom input hence the ohverall input is FF which means NT is outputting T and Q remains 1
   - N1 is outputting 0 because it is receiving 0 as its top input and 1 from its bottom input
 - When _R_ is set to 1, the memory bit is cleared and _Q_ becomes 0.
   - N2 is receiving 1 from R as its bottom input and 1 from the output of N1 as its top input.
 Therefore it is outputting TT which in NOR evaluates to F hence Q is 0